 - Presentations from Symposium -FASD in NZ: A time to Act, 5 Sept 2014

 The Sale and Supply of Alcohol Act 2012 was passed on the 18th December 2012.
 This new legislation replaces the Sale of Liquor Act 1989.
 The new legislation came into force in stages with the final parts coming into force on the 18th December 2013.

-For more information on these changes please click on the relevant tab on the left panel.
+For more information on these changes please click on the relevant tab on the left panel "Legislation" or below.